hashicorp/terraform-provider-google/website/docs/d/vmwareengine_private_cloud.html.markdown

 Use this data source to get details about a private cloud resource.

-~> **Warning:** This data source is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.

 To get more information about private cloud, see:
 * [API documentation](https://cloud.google.com/vmware-engine/docs/reference/rest/v1/projects.locations.privateClouds)